Impression management: Motives

-There are many methods behind self-presentation, including self disclosure (identifying what makes you "you" to another person), managing appearances (trying to fit in), ingratiation, aligning actions (making one's actions seem appealing or understandable), and alter-casting (imposing identities on other people).
-Maintaining a version of self-presentation that is generally considered to be attractive can help to increase one's social capital, and this method is commonly implemented by individuals at networking events.
-These self-presentation methods can also be used on the corporate level as impression management.
+There are many methods behind self-presentation, including self-disclosure (identifying what makes you "you" to another person), managing appearances (trying to fit in), ingratiation, aligning actions (making one's actions seem appealing or understandable), and alter-casting (imposing identities onto other people).
+Maintaining a version of self-presentation that is generally considered to be attractive can help to increase one's social capital; this method is commonly used at networking events.
+These self-presentation methods can also be used by corporations for impression management with the public.

 Self-presentation

 Self-presentation is conveying information about oneself – or an image of oneself – to others.
 There are two types and motivations of self-presentation: